Use Find My iPhone to locate your device

 A family member can help you locate your missing device if you set up location sharing with them before your device is lost.
 See Locate a family member’s missing device.

 Locate a device

-On iPad or another iOS device, open Find My iPhone.
+On iPhone or another iOS device, open Find My iPhone.

 Play Sound: Play a sound at full volume for 2 minutes, even if the ringer is set to silent.

 Lost Mode: Immediately lock your missing device with a passcode and display a custom message on the screen with a contact number.
 Find My iPhone tracks and reports the location of your device, so you can see where it’s been.

 When a device that supports Apple Pay is in Lost Mode, Find My iPhone immediately suspends your credit, debit, and student ID cards and disables Apple Pay, even if the device is offline.
 It suspends Express Transit cards the next time the device is online.
 See Remove your cards from Apple Pay if your iPhone is lost or stolen.

 Erase your missing device: Protect your privacy by erasing all the information and media on your missing device and restoring it to its original factory settings.
 Activation Lock prevents anyone else from activating and using your device, even after you erase it with Find My iPhone.
 On models that support Apple Pay, erasing iPhone immediately suspends your credit, debit, and student ID cards and disables Apple Pay, even if the device is offline.
 It suspends Express Transit cards the next time the device is online.